 It’s possible the attorney may work with several doctors who may work under LOPs (Letters of Protection).
 Those are like IOU’s from a lawyer to a doctor saying if she will examine his clients and hold back the billing until the lawsuit settles or is won in court, the lawyer guarantees he will pay back the doctors before he pays anyone else, including you.
 It’s worth a shot.

-Learn more here: Malfunctioning and Defective Power Tools
+Learn more here: Defective Power Tool Injury Claims

 The above is general information.
 Laws change frequently, and across jurisdictions.
 You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.